mmikowski/mmikowski.github.io/_posts/2015-08-23-kubuntu-linux.md

 ### Get the tools

 Getting developer and enterprise tools on Linux has never been easier.
 Software has evolved to where platform-agnostic tools such as *Google for Work* or *Office 365* have replaced most tools tied to a specific OS.
-At the same time, many applications available for OSX and Windows now work very well on (K)ubuntu Linux: Chrome, Firefox, JetBrains IDEs, VPNs, GoToMeeting, Skype, Dropbox, Hangouts, Google Drive (Insync), and many more.
-And many popular tools such as MongoDB and NodeJS are Linux-first, which means they work *best* on a Linux OS.
+At the same time, many applications available for OSX and Windows now work very well on (K)ubuntu Linux: Chrome, Firefox, JetBrains IDEs, VPNs, GoToMeeting, Skype, Dropbox, Hipchat, Hangouts, Google Drive (Insync), and many more.
+And many popular tools such as MongoDB and NodeJS are Linux-first, which means they work *best* on Linux.

 Steam works very well with (K)ubuntu 15.04 and an Nvidia GPU.
 There are now over 1,250 titles available including Shadows of Modor, Counter Strike, Bioshock Infinite,